 If your asthma is well controlled, you could push yourself with some adventure sports.
 These can include abseiling, bungee jumping, parachuting, orienteering and mountain biking.

-Don't let your asthma get in the way of playing a sport you enjoy.
+Don't let your asthma get in the way of playing a sport you enjoy - these famous athletes certainly didn't.
 So long as your asthma is under control, and you take the appropriate steps to ensure you are prepared in the case you have an asthma attack, you should be able to live an active lifestyle.